goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 A module is a collection of code to handle a specific business domain.

+Your application might consist of several modules that are independent of each other.

 To add a new module, you can invoke the following command:

 ```bash